Aparson13/Project1/README.md

 - 199.111.213.242

 Machines within the network can only be accessed by JumpBox Machine.
--_TODO: Which machine did you allow to access your ELK VM?_
+- Which machine did you allow to access your ELK VM?_
       JumpBox Machine
 - What was its IP address?_
       52.170.90.12

 A summary of the access policies in place can be found in the table below.